jojo2357/Music-Discord-Rich-Presence/.github/ISSUE_TEMPLATE/mdrp-bug-report.md

 ---

+## IF YOUR ISSUE...

+...is about MDRP getting your album art wrong, make a comment [here](https://github.com/jojo2357/Music-Discord-Rich-Presence/discussions/59)

-IF YOUR ISSUE HAS TO DO WITH ALBUM ART GO TO https://github.com/jojo2357/MDRP-Validation-Tool FIRST
+...IF YOUR ISSUE HAS TO DO WITH ALBUM ART GO TO https://github.com/jojo2357/MDRP-Validation-Tool FIRST

 **Version**
 The version the bug was found on: 1.[].[]